Itvisors/mendix-ReactDateTimePicker/README.md

 - Disable days in past: Whether or not to disable all days in the past.
 - Minimal Date: Attribute used to disable all days before this date
 - Maximal date: Attribute used to disable all days after this date
+- Choose an initial datetime to default open on

 ### DateTime Options
 - Locale: Change language according to https://momentjs.com/docs/#/i18n/changing-locale/ (e.g en (english) or nl(dutch))
 - Picker: Whether to use the widget as datetimepicker, datepicker or timepicker
 - dateFormat: If default format of locale does not suffice, you can enter the format in here.
 See https://momentjs.com/docs/#/displaying/format/ for available formats.
-- Show Week Numbers: Whether or not to show weeknumbers in the datepicker
 - timeFormat: Same as dateformat
 - Integers to change min, max and step of hours, minutes and seconds.
 Note that maximal minute and maximal second are 59, since 60 will be 0.